-Below, our California wage and hour lawyers discuss the following frequently asked questions about the penalties for late wage payments in California:
+Below, our California wage and hour lawyers discuss the following frequently asked questions:

 - 1. When do employers have to pay wages in California?